mytestbed/omf/doc/RESOURCE_PROXY.md

       password: 'pw',
       server: 'localhost', # XMPP pubsub server domain
       uid: 'mclaren', # The garage's name, we used the same name in the garage_controller.
-      pubsub_host: 'pubsub'  # The host name of pubsub system }
+    }

     # We will use Comm directly, with default DSL implementaion :xmpp